lsylk/lsylk.github.io/index.md

 ```

 Then we can recompile it with `gcc -g leaks-fixed.c` and run it with `valgrind --leak-check=full
-a.out` to see the output:
+./a.out` to see the output:

 ```
 ==30525== Memcheck, a memory error detector